September 30

 The U.S. Department of Education publishes cohort default rates based on the percentage of a school’s borrowers who enter repayment on Direct Loan Program loans during a federal fiscal year (October 1–September 30) and default before the end of the second following fiscal year.
 The cohort default rate is the percentage of a school’s borrowers who enter repayment on certain Federal Family Education Loans (FFELs) and/or Direct Loans, and who default (or meet the other specified condition) within prescribed cohort default period(s).
 Our most recently published Title IV cohort default rate (Fiscal Year 2021) is 0%.
 Historical default rates as well as default rates for other institutions can be found at the federal student aid site here.

-Click here for more information on tuition and living expense estimates
+Click here for more information on tuition and living expense estimates.

 COST OF ATTENDANCE PER QUARTER (Effective April 1, 2025 – March 2026) | |